-A good example of two-factor authentication is withdrawing money from an ATM.
+An excellent example of two-factor authentication is withdrawing money from an ATM.
 Only the correct combination of a bank card (something that you have) and a PIN (personal identification number, something you know) allows the transaction to be carried out.

-You can find more technical explanation here.
+You can find a more technical explanation here.

-Two Step Verification or Two Factor Authentication
+Two-Step Verification or Two Factor Authentication

 Which one is better?
-How they are different from each other?
-Which one you should use?
+How are they different from each other?
+Which one should you use?

 Well, enough of technical complexities.
 To keep this post simple to understand, we will answer them without any technical explanation.

-Which one you should use: Two Step Verification or Two Factor Authentication
+Which one you should use: Two-Step Verification or Two Factor Authentication

 To keep it simple, use what is available.
 Don’t bother much as both the methods are safe and secure at present.

-If you are curious, Apple provides Two Factor Authentication and Google provides Two Step Verification.
-These are reputable companies and they use both terms cautiously.
+If you are curious, Apple provides Two Factor Authentication and Google provides Two-Step Verification.
+These are reputable companies, and they use both terms cautiously.
 But, this is not true for all the other companies.
-Most of the companies use Two Step Verification and Two Factor Authentication interchangeably.
+Most of the companies use Two-Step Verification and Two Factor Authentication interchangeably.

 Account or password Recovery: What if you lost 2FA or 2SV Device

-This is the biggest deal of everyone’s worry.
+It is the biggest deal of everyone’s worry.
 What if, I don’t have access to my device, which is your mobile phone either for receiving SMS or for using the authenticator app.

 As of today, (almost) all the companies can help you with account recovery.
 So, don’t worry so much.
 If you still have any doubt on any of the websites, mobile apps or services, please feel free to contact us and we will be more than happy to clarify and confirm.